zeroDivZero/notes-excel/notes/functions/lookup/INDEX_and_MATCH.md

 Like `VLOOKUP()` and `HLOOKUP()`, but value A doesn't need to be at 1st col/row, and more performant.

-Can do `MATCH()` for both row and column, only type formula once and apply to whole range:
+Can do `MATCH()` for both row and column, only type formula once and applies to whole range:

 ```excel
 =INDEX('Master Emp List'!$A$1:$I$38,MATCH($B10,'Master Emp List'!$A$1:$A$38,0),MATCH(D$2,'Master Emp List'!$A$1:$I$1,0))